 Many sites optimized for accessibility do consist of plain text on neutral backgrounds, with simple images and little consideration for visual appeal.
 But they don’t have to look this way.

 Yes, there are certain things you need to consider when selecting a visual style, but sometimes all it takes is a small tweak in the color, hierarchy, labels, or buttons to ensure the information on your site can be understood by all.
-Be considerate with layouts and navigation.
+Be considerate of layouts and navigation.
 Check out simplyaccessible.com for an example—it’s visually appealing, simple to use, and accessible.

 Odds are, sites designed correctly for usability are already well on their way to being accessible.
 Remember, if you have to stop and wonder if an area will cause a hiccup for any user, it probably will—and it could be a breaking point for users accessing your site in different ways.